ArrowM/Queue-Bot/README.md

 | displayCmd             | Command to display a queue in a text channel.                                                                                     |
 | gracePeriodCmd         | Command to change the grace period.                                                                                               |
 | helpCmd                | Command to display the help information.                                                                                          |
+| joinCmd                | Command to join a text channel queue.
 | kickCmd                | Command to kick users from a queue.                                                                                               |
 | limitCmd               | Command to change queue size limit.                                                                                               |
 | modeCmd                | Command to change the display messaging mode.                                                                                     |